LOVE INSECTS

 I realise that you already knew what the Calomantispa venusta (Mantispa Lacewing) was when you sent me the photo of it ... thanks so much for sharing it with me...
 I have never found one myself and I am now 70 years old.

-The colouration of this extraordinary species suggests that it is a reverse mimic of the common and very distasteful to predators Tricolour Cantharid Beetle, Chauliognathus tricolor.
+The colouration of the females this extraordinary species suggests that it is a reverse mimic of the common and very distasteful to predators Tricolour Cantharid Beetle, Chauliognathus tricolor.

 The reason why I say that it is a 'reverse mimic' of Chauliognathus tricolor is that in Calomantispa venusta the black tip of the abdomen resembles the head of the beetle, its orange posterior abdominal segments resemble the beetle's prothorax, the metallic bluish-green area on its wings resembles the beetle's elytra (wing covers) and the yellow area of its wings that surrounds the bluish-green area looks like the edges of the beetle's abdomen.